kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/03 - Methods of starting fire—then and now, and teaching kids/Fire Striker.md

-A piece of carbon based steel that makes a few thousand degree sparks when struck by the sharp e
+A piece of carbon based steel that makes a few thousand degree sparks when struck by the sharp edge of